Skip to content

 The problem

 A customer walks into a store and asks for an item: if the size or colour isn't there, the sale is at risk.
-Store staff needed a tool with the availability of the whole network.
+Store staff needed a tool showing availability across the whole network.

 The approach